ni/monodrive-documentation/docs/r2v/data_processing_output.md

 }
 ```

-* `class_label`: The label from the segementation mask for this object
+* `class_label`: The label from the segmentation mask for this object
 * `bbox`: The bounding box in side of the original image
 * `mask`: THe RLE mask for the object in the image